Formation of periodic FRB in binary systems with eccentricity: Discussion and conclusions

 Variations of the optical depth on the line of sight due to orbital motion modulate visibility of a repeating FRB flares for any magnetar-based emission model.
 High orbital eccentricity allows to form very wide windows of transparency.
 Obviously, they are wider for larger eccentricity (up to 80\% of the orbital period for $e=0.75$, see Fig.~\ref{fig:taudTT}).

 Large eccentricities are expected for systems with NSs (see, e.g. \citealt{2014LRR....17....3P} and references therein).
 It is natural to expect larger eccentricity for systems with longer orbital period.
 Thus, we can expect that width of the transparency window is larger, on average, in systems with long orbital periods.
-This can explain why in \frbl{} the width of the transparency window is larger \cite{2020MNRAS.495.3551R}.
+This can explain why in \frbl{} the width of the transparency window is larger \citep{2020MNRAS.495.3551R}.

-Frequency drift with time in the phase of visibility \citep[see details in Fig.~9 of][]{2021ApJ...911L...3P} can be explained by a growth of the emitting region radius, which leads to a decrease of the frequency of the produced emission (see eq.~\ref{eq:omaxrs} and Fig.~\ref{fig:nutdist}).
-Taking into account that a flare energy and its Lorentz factor can stochastically fluctuate from flare to flare, we can expect to obtain FRB properties similar to the observed in the case \frbs{}.
+{The drift from higher to lower frequency across the visibility window} \citep[see details in Fig.~9 of][]{2021ApJ...911L...3P} can be explained by a growth of the emitting region radius, which leads to a decrease of the frequency of the produced emission (see eq.~\ref{eq:omaxrs} and Fig.~\ref{fig:nutdist}).

+Taking into account that a flare energy and its Lorentz factor can stochastically fluctuate from flare to flare, we can expect to obtain FRB properties similar to the observed in the case \frbs{}. {In our model, the visibility window at higher frequency opens earlier and closes later.
+However, the typical frequency evolves due to changes in the position of the shock.
+This leads to relatively short duration of high frequency signal, despite the visibility window for high frequency radiation is still open.
+This explains why the fraction of the orbital period when a low frequency can be observed is larger.}

 We suggest that the RM originated in the turbulent stellar wind can explain the frequency dependent polarization evolution in the case of \frbl{}.
 Still, the stellar wind is unable to explain the observed value RM$ = 1.2\times 10^5 \mbox{ rad~m}^{-2}$ \citep[][]{2022MNRAS.511.6033P}.
 Such huge value can be explained if the SN explosion happened close to a dense interstellar cloud with $n\sim 100$~cm$^{-3}$.
 Note, that a cloud can also absorb optical emission preventing direct detection of the normal component of the binary system.